The B-Team

-The B-Team was a professional wrestling tag team in WWE, composed of Bo Dallas and Curtis Axel.
+The B-Team was a professional wrestling tag team in WWE, composed of Bo Dallas & Curtis Axel.
 The team are former one-time WWE Raw Tag Team Champions.
-They also formerly performed as The Social Outcasts and The Miztourage from 2016 to 2018 before assuming their recent tag team name The B-Team.
+They also formerly performed as The Miztourage from 2017 to 2018 before becoming The B-Team.

 History

 Formation and early years (2013–2018)

 On January 2, 2013, episode of NXT, Michael McGillicutty turned face by saving Bo Dallas from a beating at the hands of Primo and Epico.
 On the next episode of NXT, Dallas and McGillicutty lost to Primo and Epico, though Dallas and McGillicutty would gain revenge when they defeated Primo and Epico in the first round of the NXT Tag Team Championship tournament to crown the inaugural champions on the January 30 episode of NXT.
 On the February 6 episode of NXT, Dallas and McGillicutty were eliminated in the semi-finals, when they lost to The Wyatt Family (Luke Harper and Erick Rowan) due to interference of Bray Wyatt.
 After that, they had parted ways as Dallas went in a feud for the NXT Championship and McGillicutty returned to the main roster with a new ring name, Curtis Axel.

 Three years later, on the January 4, 2016 episode of Raw, Adam Rose, Bo Dallas, Curtis Axel, and Heath Slater debuted a new villainous stable and assisted Slater in defeating Dolph Ziggler, calling themselves "The Social Outcasts".
 On February 21, at Fastlane, Axel defeated R-Truth, with interference from fellow The Social Outcasts members.
 At WrestleMania 32, all of them competed in the André the Giant Memorial Battle Royal, which was won by Baron Corbin.
 In May, The Social Outcasts began filming The Marine 5: Battleground, taking them out of action.
 During this time, Rose was released from his WWE contract and The Social Outcasts returned minus Rose on the June 27 episode of Raw, confronting Enzo Amore and Big Cass, but lost to them the following week on Raw.
 At the 2016 WWE draft, Dallas and Axel were drafted to the Raw brand while Slater went undrafted, ending the stable.
 After the draft, Dallas and Axel continued as allies until the October 17 episode of Raw, where Dallas attacked Axel.
 The following week on Raw, Dallas defeated Axel by pinning him while grabbing Axel's tights.